shastaxc/silver-libs/README.md

 **Usage**

-Functionality can be temporarily disabled by adding a togglable weapon lock state:
+Functionality can be temporarily disabled by adding a togglable weapon lock state (also in `job_setup`):
 ```
 state.WeaponLock = M(false, 'Weapon Lock')
 ```

-And add a keybind to perform the actual toggling (WIN+W is used here but it can be anything you want):
+And add a keybind (also in `job_setup`) to perform the actual toggling (WIN+W is used here but it can be anything you want):
 ```
 send_command('bind @w gs c toggle WeaponLock')
 ```